 Former NASA astronaut Mike Massimino is known for many things.
-Not only has he flown two space missions, the first aboard the Shuttle Columbia in 2002, and the second aboard the Atlantis in 2009, but he was also the first person to ever tweet from space, the last person to work inside of the Hubble Space Telescope, and, along with his crew mates, is responsible for setting a team record for the most cumulative spacewalking time in a single space shuttle mission, logging a total of 30 hours and 4 minutes during the course of four spacewalks.
+Not only has he flown two space missions, the first aboard the space shuttle Columbia in 2002, and the second aboard the Atlantis in 2009, but he was also the first person to ever tweet from space, the last person to work inside of the Hubble Space Telescope, and, along with his crew mates, is responsible for setting a team record for the most cumulative spacewalking time in a single space shuttle mission, logging a total of 30 hours and four minutes during the course of four spacewalks.

 After almost two decades with NASA, Mike left the space agency in 2014 for a full-time position at his alma mater Columbia University in New York.
 Since then, he’s written a New York Times Bestseller, Spaceman: An Astronaut’s Unlikely Journey to Unlock the Secrets of the Universe, and even nabbed himself a six-time recurring role on the hugely popular CBS sitcom, The Big Bang Theory.
 We sat down with the rocket man himself to learn more about his journey from being a nerdy kid with bad eyesight to eventually making it to space only to fumble, but then persevere through that now famous blunder.

 Despite his many accolades, not to mention his 1.22 million followers on Twitter, Mike Massimino is an incredibly humble and, forgive the pun, down-to-earth guy.
 “I still can’t believe I had the chance to be an astronaut,” he begins, wistfully.
 “I’ve always liked sharing stories about my time up in space with the public, probably more so than some of my colleagues.
 It’s just the greatest job in the world, and I enjoy telling people just how extraordinary that experience was.
 I’d read other astronaut books and enjoyed reading them, but I didn’t know if my story was something that people would want to read.”
-It wasn’t long before Mike realised that there was an audience for his book, a big audience in fact.
+It wasn’t long before Mike realised that there was an audience for his book – a big audience in fact.
 So, in 2014, along with the help of acclaimed author Tannor Colby and host of The Daily Show Trevor Noah, he began writing his bestseller.

 But let’s go back a bit, to the year 1969, the year that Neil Armstrong first walked on the moon and a seven-year-old boy in Long Island first dreamt of becoming an astronaut.
-A reluctant realist, the young Mike however, didn’t start off convinced he could make it.
+A reluctant realist, the young Mike didn’t start off convinced he could make it.
 “Though the interest never left me, I just couldn’t believe that being an astronaut was possible.
 It was during my senior year at Columbia University that a movie called The Right Stuff came out, rekindling all those emotions I had as a very small boy.”

 “I thought Neil Armstrong, all those guys, all the moonwalkers, they were just the coolest,” he remembers, grinning.
 “I just knew that that’s what I wanted to be.
 They were explorers.
 They were like the epitome of cool in my mind.”